bet01/workshops/kafka/README.md

 # Kafka Workshop

+## Disclaimer

+This is an introductory lab to Kafka, there some advanced concepts not covered which you will need to consider in your production code:
+1. clean architecture, dependency injection, etc.
+2. producer must be a singleton and re-used, it is thread safe
+3. a thread per partition in the consumer

 ## What is it?

 Kafka is an Event Streaming platform which allows the sending and receiving of messages between applications in a decoupled manner with a very high throughput.
 If you know Rabbit MQ this won’t be a foreign concept to you.
 What makes Kafka more attractive is throughput and persistence.
 You can set Kafka to keep messages for a certain time, defaulting to two weeks, so if an app goes down it can continue from where it left off.